BPelokTUE/MULISSE/docs/findings_log.md

 1. Only parallelizing indexing methods is disingenuous
 2. Parallelizing all methods will likely benefit sequential scan more, as in that case all time series have to be examined either way
 3. Parallelizing on the level of the whole search (i.e. running multiple queries in parallel) will likely lead to faster overall run-time, while not benefiting any technique (although it may have adverse consequences, e.g. reducing cache locality, memory issues, etc)

+## 09-04-2025
+- *Note*:
+    - Envelope tightness refers to the lower bounds
+    - Envelope fullness refers the # subsequences summarized by the envelope
+- Does the pruning power of ULISSE for large queries come from the last (few) tight envelope segments, or just the added dimensionality due to more segments:
+    - ULISSE performs poorly on small queries
+    - Envelopes > Trees
+        - Compare to pure iSAX as well
+- Optimize one-phase approach
+    - The pre-filter should get back subsequences grouped by time series (or just time series).
+Ideally keep envelopes at a time series level (or even multi-time-series-level) to increase the potency of MASS.

+- TODO:
+    - **Main task**: Create table of statements (similar to the ones above) supported by plots
+    - Figure out how to group
+    - Tradeoff between memory footprint and pruning power
+    - Grouping into envelopes could be (partially) done after insertion